 Accessibility is a part of our broader equity and inclusion efforts that contribute to improved social health and well-being.
+The City has adopted the definition of equity to mean treating everyone fairly by acknowledging their unique situation and addressing systemic barriers.
+The aim of equity is to ensure that everyone has access to equal benefits and outcomes.

-An intersectional research and policy lens recognizes that people have multiple and diverse identity factors shaping their perspectives, ideologies and experiences.
-An intersectional approach addresses inequality and barriers to inclusion without isolating one factor of an individual's identity from another.
-It also recognizes that inclusion affects people differently, in part, to how their identity factors intersect and ultimately influence their experience.
+An intersectional research and policy lens recognizes that people have multiple and diverse identity factors shaping their perspectives, ideologies, and experiences.
+This approach addresses inequality and barriers to inclusion without isolating one factor of an individual's identity from another.
+It also recognizes that inclusion affects people differently, in part, to how their identities intersect and ultimately influence their experience.
+The City of Victoria is developing a Community Equity Lens that will embed distributional, procedural, and structural inter-generational equity into the City's corporate policies guiding hiring, staff training and professional development, procurement, and civic engagement.